nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     * Pros: Do not have to parse user input multiple times in order for the user to perform mass addition of new fosterers.
     * Cons: The add command would be even more convoluted due to the increase in length with all the fields/arguments required, making the UI less desirable.

-### Edit in Profile Page Feature
+### Editing the Changes in Profile Page Feature

 #### Implementation

-The mechanism allows the user to edit details of a fosterer in their profile page by jumping the text cursor to the detail field.
-This feature is facilitated by `ViewModeParser` and `EditFieldCommand` classes, to handle user input in the profile page and edit the correct detail of a fosterer.
+The mechanism allows the user to edit details of a fosterer in their profile page.
+This feature is facilitated by `ViewModeParser`, and `EditFieldCommand` classes, to handle user input in the profile page and edit the correct detail of a fosterer.
 This feature is implemented using the following components and operations:

 * `ViewModeParser` - Represents the parser that parses commands that are executed in a fosterer's profile.
 * `EditFieldCommand` - The core component responsible for executing the edit of a fosterer in the address book.